mateoespinosa/mateoespinosa.github.io/_posts/2019-05-20-kolmogov-complexity.md

 Which is a contradiction as $$ n $$ is clearly not more than itself.
 Note that the last line came from the fact that $$ p_i \geq 2 $$ by definition of a prime number.

 What this implies is that we could describe any natural number $$ n $$ by concatenating the binary encodings for all the exponents used in its prime decomposition.
-Because all of these exponents are less than $$ \log_2 n $$, we would need at most $$ \log_2 \log_2 n $$ binary digits to encode each of the exponents of its prime decomposition.
+Because all of these exponents are less than $$ \log_2 n $$, we would need at most $$ \log_2 \log_2 n $$ binary digits to encode any of the exponents of its prime decomposition.
 Therefore, we can describe $$ n $$ with a binary string of length $$ T \log_2 \log_2 n $$ by simply concatenating the binary encodings of all of its prime-decomposition exponents.

 For example, if we assume we only have $$ T = 3 $$ primes (namely $$ 2 $$, $$ 3 $$, and $$ 5 $$) then the number $$ 360 = 2^3 \cdot 3^2 \cdot 5^1 $$ can be encoded using the string